 Jazz it Up

-- Serve with homemade croutons (fry bread cubes until golden brown in some oil and sprinkle with salt and garlic powder)
+- Serve with homemade croutons (fry bread cubes until golden brown in oil and sprinkle with salt and garlic powder)

 - Top with grated Cheddar cheese or fresh Parmesan cheese